Élie Fallu

-Life and career
+Early life and education

 Fallu was born in the Gaspésie area on March 2, 1932, into a farming household.
 He attended University of Ottawa, Université de Montréal, Université Laval, University of Sorbonne and held a PhD in History.

+Career

 He was a card-carrying member of the Progressive Conservative Party of Canada in 1957 and 1958.

 Fallu ran for a seat in the Parliament of Quebec in 1976, against Liberal incumbent Denis Hardy and won with 51% of the vote.
 He was re-elected in a two-way race in 1981 with 57% of the vote, but was narrowly defeated in 1985, with 47% of the vote, against Liberal candidate Madeleine Bleau.

 He served as a cabinet member in the administrations of Premiers René Lévesque and Pierre-Marc Johnson.

 Fallu also was mayor of Sainte-Thérèse, Quebec from 1987 until 2005.

+Death

 Fallu died on October 14, 2025, at the age of 93.